dupr/duprkit/README.md

 machine learning algorithm.
 In this implementation, we use n-gram bag-of-words vectors to represent text, and measure text similarity by cosine distance.

+Many details could be further improved.
+Open an issue on the salsa repo for anything you want to say.

 Key words: k-NN, Bag-of-Words, n-Gram, Machine Learning, Computational Linguistics

 ## Dependency